 Ring of Fire - Circle of protection + Wall of flames + Crusaders fire

 When surrounded by undead melee combatant's Alayne can lay down a holy ring imbued with powerful flames.
-Undead who cross the freshold flee and are smited with holy fire.
+Undead who cross the threshold flee and are smited with holy fire.

-When in a situation where Alayne is faced with a particualy large group of powerful undead, she can channel the power of Dawnbreaker to burn away the corruption of false life, rapidly burning them and if one should fall while afflicted by Dawnbreaker's (Meridia's wrath) enchantment, the rest will flee becoming especially suceptable to further restoration spells, if they were not destroyed outright from the explosion.
-She then destroys any stragler's with with the vampires bane spell.
+When in a situation where Alayne is faced with a particularly large group of powerful undead, she can channel the power of Dawnbreaker to burn away the corruption of false life, rapidly burning them and if one should fall while afflicted by Dawnbreaker's (Meridia's wrath) enchantment, the rest will flee becoming especially susceptible to further restoration spells, if they were not destroyed outright from the explosion.
+She then destroys any stragglers with the vampires' bane spell.

 This build is the culmination of weeks of painstaking effort and coffee fueled evenings.
 I am so happy to be able to present it to you in it's entirety.
 It is the full realization of the earlier an earlier level 20 proto build I produced and so much more.